openstack/openstack-manuals/doc/networking-guide/source/adv_config_ipv6.rst

 tenant network prefixes.

 .. note::
-   Prefix delegation will be in the upcoming Liberty release, it is not available in the current OpenStack Kilo release.
+   Prefix delegation became available in the Liberty release, it is not available in the Kilo release.
 HA and DVR routers are not currently supported by this feature.

 Configuring OpenStack Networking for prefix delegation